BootstrapDash/Purple-React/README.md

 # Purple React Free Admin Template

-Purple Admin React Free is yet another incredible admin template from BootstrapDash that is based on the Bootstrap framework.
-The template is tastefully designed and coded to perfection.
-Purple Admin React Free comes packed with a lot of bootstrap components, UI elements, and built-in sample pages to kick-start your project.
+Purple Admin React Free comes packed with a essential components, UI elements, and built-in sample pages to kick-start your project.

-The template is highly customizable so that you can alter the design to suit your needs and give it a unique look and very well-documented to help you get started without any issues.
-The template has a colorful, attractive yet simple and elegant design.

-Purple Admin Free is packed with all the features that fit your needs but not cramped with components you would not even use.
-It is an excellent fit to build admin panels, e-commerce systems, project management systems, CMS, or CRM.

-Although the template has a design like none other, it is easily customizable to suit your requirements.
-Purple Admin Free comes with a clean and well-commented code that makes it easy to work with the template.
-Thus making it an ideal pick for jump-starting your project.
+We are excited to share this dashboard with you and look forward to hearing your feedback!

 ## Demo